Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 If required version of certain dependency is available on the system, build system should use it.

-If required version of certain dependency missed on the system, it build system should compile it and keep in `<build>` folder within `make` command.
+If required version of certain dependency is missed on the system, its build system should compile it and keep in `<build>` folder within `make` command.

 **External dependencies** - dependencies that build system should download from official sources during cmake run.